Glossary of Riemannian and metric geometry: Q

 and every point in Y has distance at most C from some point of f(X).
 Note that a quasi-isometry is not assumed to be continuous.
 For example, any map between compact metric spaces is a quasi isometry.
 If there exists a quasi-isometry from X to Y, then X and Y are said to be quasi-isometric.

 R

 Radius of metric space is the infimum of radii of metric balls which contain the space completely.

-Radius of convexity at a point p of a Riemannian manifold is the largest radius of a ball which is a convex subset.